Liquefied Petroleum Gas LPG in Gas – LP Gas: What is Liquefied Petroleum Gas Properties

 ELGAS is Australia’s largest LP gas supplier and services the liquified petroleum gas – LP gas energy needs of more than 350,000 homes and businesses.
 Whether you are looking for liquified petroleum gas – LP gas for your home, LPG for your business, or SWAP’n’GO for your BBQ, contact ELGAS today!

-Liquified Petroleum Gas – LP Gas Density and Specific Gravity
+Liquefied Petroleum Gas Density – What is a LPG Density & Specific Gravity

 Specific gravity of propane and water is 0.495 (25°C) and 1.000 (4°C), respectively.

-What is Liquefied Petroleum Gas Density – Specific Gravity of Liquid LP Gas – Propane
+What is Liquefied Petroleum Gas Density – What is a LPG Specific Gravity for Liquid LP Gas – Propane

 Unlike water, 1 kilogram of LP gas does NOT equal 1 litre of LP gas.

-In Australia, where liquefied petroleum gas – LPG (liquid petroleum gas) is propane, 1kg of LP gas has a volume of 1.96L.
+In Australia, where liquefied petroleum gas – LPG (LP gas – liquid petroleum gas) is propane, 1kg of LP gas has a volume of 1.96L.

-Density of LPG - PropaneConversely, 1L of liquified petroleum gas – LP gas (propane) weighs 0.51kg.
+Density of LPG - PropaneConversely, 1L of liquefied petroleum gas – LP gas (propane) weighs 0.51kg.

 1 gallon of liquid propane weighs 4.24 pounds.